New diabetes medicines: Your questions answered

 Resources for health care professionals

-He Ako Hiringa is developing resources to support prescribers and healthcare professionals.
-Information for prescribers to understand the medicines and their place in treatment.
+He Ako Hiringa has developed resources to support prescribers and healthcare professionals to understand the medicines and their place in treatment.

 The Ministry of Health and the New Zealand Society for the Study of Diabetes (NZSSD) recently updated their guide on managing type 2 diabetes.